Simulating tablet size

 * Does it fit on your desk?

 * Especially for pen displays, hold it about half an arm's length away.
-How much does this prevent you from reaching other items on the desk?
+How much does that limit your reach to other items on the desk?

 ---